-Let me start by the difference between a reputable Carpet or Flooring store and a retailer that should You can't tell by looking from the outside or even shopping on the inside of the store.
+Let me start by the difference between an honest and reputable Carpet dealer and a carpet seller

+You can't tell by looking from the outside or even shopping on the inside of the store.
 They all look the same.
 You need to be knowledgeable about the whole Carpet or Flooring buying process to be